danieltroger/imagr/README.md

 ### Linking

-If you open an imag, you'll automatically get a link to it in the location bar.
+If you open an imagr, you'll automatically get a link to it in the location bar.
 Anyways, here's the documentation.

 Possible options are: `/imagr/#![image=<filename.jpg>,][info=<boolean>,][preload=<boolean>,][rs=<width>[x<height>],][ts=<width>[x<height>]]`